Parol Evidence Rules Trumped by Evidence of Intentional Deception or Accidental InducementPage last modified: February 22 2022

-What Is the Parol Evidence Rule?
+What Does the Parol Evidence Rule Mean?

 The Parol Evidence Rule says that terms in a final written contract trump terms as may appear in earlier documents or as occurred in earlier discussions.
 The Parol Evidence Rule is subject to some exceptions.